nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

   -out outprefix
 ```

-This command will take about 15 minutes, but it has very verbose output, so you should be able to
-see it continually chugging along.
-While you’re waiting, answer the <font color="blue">i>Clicker question.</font>
 As your results come in, add them to the spread sheet on the board.
-For your lab report, you will
-make a plot of kmer size vs assembly success (I’ll summarize the data you need next time).
+For your lab report, you will make a plot of kmer size vs assembly success (We’ll summarize and post the data you need next time).
 You will be
 performing additional analysis on either your assembly or the best assembly from your group.

 ## 7. Analyze your contigs